Arthropods in film

 How arthropods were depicted in cinema has changed drastically in comparison to how they are depicted in cinema today.
 In his paper Us or Them!: Silent Spring and the Big Bug Films of the 1950s, Bellin describes how insects are shown to be evil and monstrous beings in several different films of the 1950s and 1960s.
-Movies such as Them! illustrate a world where arthropods like ants are giant creatures that attempt to take over the planet.
+Films such as Them! illustrate a world where arthropods like ants are giant creatures that attempt to take over the planet.
 However, in other films such as Disney's Pinocchio, a character named Jiminy Cricket (representing crickets from phylum Arthropoda) is shown to be not ugly and scary but a rather cute and wise sidekick to the main character Pinocchio.
-In modern cinema, arthropods are associated with a number of Marvel superheroes including those from the movies Ant-Man, Ant-Man and the Wasp, and Spiderman.
-Instead of being portrayed as beings to be feared, many arthropods and their qualities, like their strength and web-weaving abilities, are actually pictured as cool and fun.
+In modern cinema, arthropods are associated with a number of Marvel superheroes including those from the films Ant-Man, Ant-Man and the Wasp, and Spider-Man.
+In these films, many arthropods and their qualities, like their strength and web-weaving abilities, are depicted in a positive light.